phantomzone-org/phantom/compiler-tests/string-match/README.md

 # Template Phantom Program

-This example progrma checks if a given string matches a given hidden string.
+This example program checks if a given string matches a given hidden string.
 For more advanced examples, check out the [otc](../otc/README.md) example.

 ## Project structure